DO NOT DELETE OR EDIT THIS ROW OR ITS CONTENTS

 The A Level Computer Science course is assessed, at the end of the second year, with two exams and a practical computing project

-• Paper 1: this paper tests your ability to program, as well as your theoretical knowledge of Computer Science.
+- Paper 1: this paper tests your ability to program and your theoretical knowledge of Computer Science.
 You will be programming in C#

 Entry Requirements

-At least five GCSEs at Grade 4 or above all from the basket subjects, including Grade 6 in Maths.
+At least five GCSEs at Grade 4 or above all from the core subjects, including English.
+Grade 6 in Maths.
+If you don’t have GCSE Computer Science you need an average GCSE Grade of 6.5 or higher.

 How will I learn?